-Management has identified the specific processes and resources required to achieve the near term objectives of the business plan, including personnel, facilities, equipment, research and testing materials including antibodies and clinical samples, and the protection of intellectual property.
-Some of these resources were acquired during the period ended December 31, 2012 and are reflected in the costs for that period, others have been acquired since, and others are dependent upon obtaining additional financing.
+Management has identified the specific processes and resources required to achieve the near and medium term objectives of the business plan, including personnel, facilities, equipment, research and testing materials including antibodies and clinical samples, and the protection of intellectual property.
 To date, operations have proceeded satisfactorily in relation to the business plan.
 However it is possible that some resources will not readily become available in a suitable form or on a timely basis or at an acceptable cost.
 It is also possible that the results of some processes may not be as expected and that modifications of procedures and materials may be required.
-Such events could result in delays to the achievement of the near term objectives of the business plan, in particular the completion of development of our intended products for the RUO market and the progression of clinical validation studies and regulatory approval processes for the purpose of bringing products to the IVD market.
-However, at this point, the most significant risk to the Company is that it will not succeed in obtaining additional financing in the short term.
+Such events could result in delays to the achievement of the near and medium term objectives of the business plan, in particular the progression of clinical validation studies and regulatory approval processes for the purpose of bringing products to the IVD market.
+However, at this point, the most significant risk to the Company is that it will not succeed in obtaining additional financing in the medium term.